-Learning "how to" Identify learners with additional needs including SEND and EAL s with a range eeds, using the hin the SEND Practice Decide when intervention for individuals or small groups would be effective Clarifying "how to" Discuss the importance of SEND, EAL and inclusive teaching as core components of Teaching, Learning and Assessment, exploring how to support learners with a range of additional needs, including reinforcing the use of the SEND Code of Practice.
+Learning "how to" Identify learners with additional needs including SEND and EAL Support pupils with a range of additional needs, using the guidance within the SEND Code of Practice Decide when intervention for individuals or small groups would be effective Clarifying "how to" Discuss the importance of SEND, EAL and inclusive teaching as core components of Teaching, Learning and Assessment, exploring how to support learners with a range of additional needs, including reinforcing the use of the SEND Code of Practice.
 Discuss when interventions may be necessary and more effective than planning different lessons for different groups of pupils.
-Building "how to" Review SEND Code of Practice Discuss how experienced colleagues identify learners with additional needs Model how to be and acknowled background of all ge the Plan and deliver an intervention to meet a child's specific needs https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/349053/Schools\Guide\to\the\0\to\2 5\SEND\Code\of\Practice.pdf
+Building "how to" Review SEND Code of Practice colleagu s how experienced les identify learners additional needs Model how to be in and acknowledge background of all ge the Plan and deliver an intervention to meet a child's specific needs https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/349053/Schools_Guide_to_the_0_to_2 5_SEND_Code_of_Practice.pdf